-In addition to filing Form 8300, businesses must also send an annual statement to applicable customers, informing them that Form 8300, including their cash transactions, was reported to the IRS.
+In addition to filing the 8300 form for cash receipts over $10,000, businesses must also send an annual statement to applicable customers, informing them that Form 8300, including their cash transactions, was reported to the IRS.

-The penalty for not sending the statement to customers is the same as the penalties for failing to file Form 8300.
+The penalty for not sending annual statement to customers for cash receipts over $10,000 is the same as the penalties for failing to file Form 8300.
 Thus, the penalties may be double where both the Form 8300 and the customer statement are not submitted as required.

 Form 8300 contains a box for the business to indicate suspicions acts of structuring.
 The business should mark transactions as suspicious if it appears that the customer was intentionally trying to structure the transaction to avoid Form 8300 reporting.

 The annual statement for the customer is not required in the case of suspicious transactions.